Eeman1113/Around_Us/CUSTOMIZATION.md

 - Check the console for errors: `F12` > Console
 - Test changes incrementally
 - Keep backups of working code
-- Search for Mapbox GL JS docs for map features
+- Search for MapLibre GL JS docs for map features
+- All map tiles are free - no API keys needed!

 **Have fun customizing!** 🎨🎮